stanford-cs149/asst3/README.md

 We recommend that you:

-1. First rewrite the CUDA starter code implementation so that it is logically correct when running in parallel (we recommned an approach that does not require locks or synchronization)
+1. First rewrite the CUDA starter code implementation so that it is logically correct when running in parallel (we recommend an approach that does not require locks or synchronization)
 2. Then determine what performance problem is with your solution.
 3. At this point the real thinking on the assignment begins...
 (Hint: the circle-intersects-box tests provided to you in `circleBoxTest.cu_inl` are your friend.
 You are encouraged to use these subroutines.)